 Type of institution: University/Higher Education Institution

-This program consists of 360 credit points.
-Students will undertake a mix of theoretical and practical courses, consisting of four 15-credit point courses per semester.
-Students will complete 21 core courses and 3 specialisation elective courses.
+This course consists of 360 credit points.
+Students will undertake a mix of theoretical and practical units, consisting of four 15-credit point courses per semester.
+Students will complete 21 core units and 3 specialisation elective units.

 - Exercise physiology

 Admissions Criteria for current Year 12 students and recent secondary graduates (the past 2 years)

 Australian Council for Health, Physical Education and Recreation (ACHPER); Australian Injury Prevention Network (AIPN); Exercise and Sport Science Australia (ESSA); Physical Activity Australia (PAA); Sports Medicine Australia (SMA).
 Upon graduating students may be eligible for full membership with Exercise and Sport Science Australia (ESSA) and Level 1 Accreditations with other relevant sports organisations.

 Credit will be considered if students have successfully completed higher education or TAFE studies.
 Advanced standing will be determined on an individual basis, depending on eligibility for credit transfer, prior experience and qualifications.
 High performing graduates may undertake a Graduate Diploma of Clinical Exercise Physiology, a Master of Strength and Conditioning or a further year of study to obtain an Honours qualification.

 |Mid year intake